3h4x/3h4x.github.io/_posts/2015-03-28-cassandra-on-marathon.md

 curl -L -H "Content-Type: application/json" -X PUT -d '{ "instances": 6 }' http://marathon/v2/apps/ctrlpkw/db/cassandra
 ```

+I have tried to use parameter "scaleBy" which is in [marathon API](https://mesosphere.github.io/marathon/docs/rest-api.html).
+Well, better luck next time.

 ### Full cluster with application

 We are just one step away from deploying our application with cassandra database on mesos using docker containers!
 Awesome :D